chengcailiu/LAD/README.md

 - the target paper
 - input tensor format, for example `[B, C, D, H, W]`
 - patch size, backbone configuration, and task type

-## Scope

-This repository is intentionally minimal.
-It will keep the three Python files and README.
-If needed, I can later update the README usage notes without adding extra training code.